 \section{Some topological properties of integral morphisms}

 In real algebraic geometry, it is common to use various topologies, like the Zariski topology or the Euclidean topology.
-When dealing with algebra, the same situation appears, and in this section we study topological properties of integral morphism with respect to Zariski topology, the topology of the real spectrum, and the real Zariski topology.
+When dealing with algebra, the same situation appears, and in this section we study topological properties of integral morphisms with respect to Zariski topology, the topology of the real spectrum, and the real Zariski topology.

-The aim of this section is to deal with the general algebraic properties of integral ring homomorphisms between two domains with same fraction field.
+The aim of this section is to deal with the general algebraic properties of integral ring homomorphisms between two reduced rings with same total ring of fractions.
 The results will be applied in the geometric settings in the following sections.

 From now on, all our rings will contain ${\mathbb Q}$.